 Ammonia and ammonia-based cleaners cause it to become cloudy

 Plexiglass is used in products such as balcony barriers and windows with a high likelihood of breaking or shattering, as well as display cases for commercial use.

 Showers, mirrors, and glass fixtures used in bathrooms can only be constructed from tempered glass.
 That's because it shatters into tiny pieces with rounded edges (like a pea) when it breaks, rather than splintering into sharp-edged fragments.

 Tempered glass is also used for glass shelving, windshields and fixtures, fireplace screens, eyeglass, and medical equipment for this reason.
 It is considered safe under conditions where other forms of glass, when broken, would cause injuries to people and pets.

 Plexiglass and tempered glass take a bit of care to keep them clean and to prevent scratching or etching.
 Make sure to:

-- Dust plexiglass and tempered glass by spritsing them with a water and dishwashing liquid solution, then rubbing them with a dust rag made from flannel, jersey or other soft, non-scratching fabric.
+- Dust plexiglass and tempered glass by spritzing them with a water-and-dishwashing-liquid solution, then rubbing them with a dust rag made from flannel, jersey or other soft, non-scratching fabric.

 - Clean both materials with a mild soap, rinse with water, and polish with a wet chamois.

 - For plexiglass with small scratches, buff out the scratches by hand.
-Then apply polish and wipe it down it with damp flannel
+Then apply polish and wipe it down it with a damp flannel.

-- Remove deeper scratches from plexiglass with sandpaper, starting with a rough 320 grit paper and moving to a sandpaper in the 500 to 600A grit range.
+- Remove deeper scratches from plexiglass with sandpaper, starting with a rough 320 grit paper and moving to sandpaper in the 500 to 600A grit range.